yymao/phys7730/policies.md

 - ask you if you have any questions about what you read;
 - ask you simple questions that are related to what you read.

 The pre-lecture reading assignment for a class will be due **at noon** on the day that class meets.
 That is, a reading assignment for a Monday class will be due at noon on that Monday, 3 hours before the class meets.
 I will typically announce the reading assignment one week in advance.
-The reading assignments be available on the course website (this site), and you should submit your answers **on Canvas**.
+The reading assignments be available on the course website (this site), and you should submit your answers [on Canvas](https://utah.instructure.com/courses/1027507/assignments).

 Late submission within a week (regardless of how late you were within the week) will receive a 1-point deduction (on the 5-point scale).
 Late submission beyond a week will receive no points.